back to my top page

 For those who love doing it yourself.

-A example FORTRAN 77 code (pixelfrt.for or pixelfrt_1.for) will generate PPM or BMP files.
+A FORTRAN 77 code (pixelfrt.for or pixelfrt_1.for) will generate PPM or BMP files.
 One purpose of codes like this is to finally make movies.
 Some good software such as tmpgenc on MS Windows can make mpeg files from BMP files (and this software well supports other formats like JPEG etc.), and on Linux system ppmtompeg can do so from PPM files.
 Most of movies and animations listed in my gallery page were made in these ways.

 Why PPM and BMP ?

 Both are of very simple format and widely used.
 Popularity greatly helps us when distributing outcomes to other people.
-Simplicity helps and encourages us when getting started, especially with Fortran that is not exactly versatile and flexible.
+Simplicity helps and encourages us when getting started, especially with Fortran that is not exactly versatile or flexible.
 The Fortran code linked above can generate one of three types of image format; P6 (binary, 24-bit color depth) and P3 (text-based, any color depth) of PPM format and Microsoft BMP format (here only 24-bit depth).

 What this code will do.